Tracy Brain Injury Lawyer

 - More than 1.5 million people in this country sustain a traumatic brain injury every year.

-- Surprisingly, children under 4 years of age are the most likely individuals to suffer a brain injury.
+- Children under 4 years age of age are most likely to suffer a brain injury.

-- Elderly individuals over the age of 75 are most likely to either be hospitalized or killed as a result of a brain injury.
+- People over the age of 75 are most likely to be hospitalized or killed from head trauma.

 There is a long list of ways that someone might sustain a traumatic brain injury.
 Because of this, the CDC has also published statistics regarding the most common mechanisms of head and brain injuries.
 Examples include: